Los Angeles Lakers: 2025–present: The Luka Dončić era

+2025: Dončić arrives

 On February 1, 2025, the Lakers traded Anthony Davis, Max Christie, and a first-round pick in 2029 for all-star guard Luka Dončić, Maxi Kleber, and Markieff Morris.
 The Jazz got Jalen Hood-Schifino, and two 2025 second-round picks.
 The Lakers intended to trade Dalton Knecht, Cam Reddish, a 2030 pick swap, and their 2031 first-round pick to the Charlotte Hornets in exchange for Mark Williams.
 The trade was rescinded.